-- RG 105.64 Individual assessment means an assessment of a person's capability to undertake their current duties, taking into account their previous work experience.
+- RG 105.63 Individual assessment means an assessment of a person's capability to undertake their current duties, taking into account their previous work experience.
 This type of assessment does not necessarily include a formal written examination.
-It may take the form of an oral or practical test, on-the-job assessment or some other form. - RG 105.65 Individual assessment must be carried out by an authorised assessor.
+It may take the form of an oral or practical test, on-the-job assessment or some other form. - RG 105.64 Individual assessment must be carried out by an authorised assessor.
 The assessor must verify that your responsible manager has knowledge relevant to their role and equivalent to a diploma.

-Note: You can find authorised assessors that carry out individual assessments by looking at the ASIC Training Register: see RG 105.85.
+Note: You can get an indication of authorised assessors that carry out individual assessments by looking at the ASIC Training Register.
+The register content is valid up to 24 September 2012: see RG 105.84.

-RG 105.66 Individual assessment is generally more suited to experienced responsible managers who do not have formal qualifications.
+RG 105.65 Individual assessment is generally more suited to experienced responsible managers who do not have formal qualifications.
 This is why Option 2 requires a longer period of relevant experience (i.e. five years relevant experience over the past eight years).